ethannguyen128/github-contribution-log/README.md

 ### Unit Tests

-- [ ] Test case 1: With Vulconus equipped and the config checkbox unchecked, Condition:HaveAvatarOfFire is unset and the +2000 Armour while you do not have Avatar of Fire line is active (Armour >= 2000).
+- [x ] Test case 1: With Vulconus equipped and the config checkbox unchecked, Condition:HaveAvatarOfFire is unset and the +2000 Armour while you do not have Avatar of Fire line is active (Armour >= 2000).
-- [ ] Test case 2: Permanent keystone source: Equipping an item with the bare Avatar of Fire line (as Xoph's Blood grants) sets Condition:HaveAvatarOfFire and drops the conditional armour by exactly 2000.
+- [ x] Test case 2: Permanent keystone source: Equipping an item with the bare Avatar of Fire line (as Xoph's Blood grants) sets Condition:HaveAvatarOfFire and drops the conditional armour by exactly 2000.
-- [ ] Test case 3No config-path regression: Verified in code that Vulconus never grants the keystone permanently on its own, so the checkbox behavior (temporary buff) is unchanged.
+- [ x] Test case 3No config-path regression: Verified in code that Vulconus never grants the keystone permanently on its own, so the checkbox behavior (temporary buff) is unchanged.

 ### Integration Tests

-- [ ] Full Busted system-test suite run end-to-end (build load → item creation → calc pipeline → defence output): 238 passed / 0 failed / 0 errors.
+- [x ] Full Busted system-test suite run end-to-end (build load → item creation → calc pipeline → defence output): 238 passed / 0 failed / 0 errors.
-- [ ]  The #3062 test exercises the real calc path (calcs.perform) via runCallback("OnFrame"), confirming the keystone→condition link is respected by downstream armour calculations.
+- [ x]  The #3062 test exercises the real calc path (calcs.perform) via runCallback("OnFrame"), confirming the keystone→condition link is respected by downstream armour calculations.

 ### Manual Testing

-Automated system tests only, the #3062 test reproduces the exact reported scenario (Vulconus + a permanent Avatar of Fire source) through the full calc pipeline, so no separate GUI pass was performed.
-Recommended manual spot-check before merge: load a build with Vulconus + Xoph's Blood in the GUI and confirm the Calcs-tab breakdown no longer lists the +2000 Armour while you do not have Avatar of Fire modifier.
+Verified manually in the GUI: loaded a Vulconus + Xoph's Blood build and confirmed the Calcs-tab breakdown drops the +2000 Armor while you do not have Avatar of Fire modifier
 ---

 ## Implementation Notes